alexgmitchell/AlanGetsHitched/transport.md

 ### The Bus

+We have booked a bus that departs from St Andrews Square, Edniburgh at 12:30, to arrive in good time for our ceremony.
+The bus will then take guests back to Edinburgh at the end of the night, departing from The Barn at 23:45.
+The bus has space for 31 guests, of which there are 19 spaces left.

-arriving in time for the ceremony at 14.00 and departing at midnight.
-Please let us know if you would like to take the Edinburgh bus & we will add you to the list.
+Please let us know if you would like to take this bus asap & we will add you to the list.

+### Public Transport

 ### Driving & Taxis

 For those would would like to drive, you are welcome to leave your car overnight at The Barn but please be aware spaces may be limited.
-Below are a list of taxi companies in the area, and it is advisable to book in advance.
+Below are a list of taxi companies in the area, and it is advisable to book in advance for pick up/drop off.

-### Public Transport
+West Lothian Private Hire (Bathgate) (Recommend using their App or phoning in for set fare) 01506 655555

+West Lothian Private Hire (Livingston) (Recommend using their App or phoning in for set fare) 01506 434343

+All The Fours (They have an app too but are on the meter, not set fare) 01506 444444

+Fair Deal Cabs
+01506 499111

-### Taxis
+West Lothian Taxis
+01506 444550

+Murieston Private Hire
+01506 499855

+Real Radio Cars
+01506 433433